Tax Guide

 Most foreign property owners are classified as non-residents unless they hold a KITAS and meet residency criteria.

-You must include your Bali rental income in your Australian tax return:
+In most jurisdictions, you must include your Bali rental income in your home tax return:

-- Convert IDR rental income to AUD (use ATO exchange rate for the period)
+- Convert IDR rental income to your home currency

 - Report as foreign rental income